 The savoury, slightly cheesy flavour of this vitamin-packed powdered yeast makes it the perfect substitute for salt in a variety of meals – including pasta dishes, vegetables and salads.
 It’s particularly good if you want to boost your B vitamins, as it’s rich in vitamins B2 (riboflavin), B3 (niacin), B6, B9 (folate) and B12.
 You could also try it sprinkled on popcorn, added to scrambled eggs or in a stuffing mix.

 Cooking something en papillote means wrapping it in a little paper parcel and putting it in the oven.
 This method steams the food, locking in the flavour – so there’s less need for butter, oil and even salt.
 It’s a fantastic way to cook fish to keep it nice and moist, and it’s great for vegetables too.
-Want to add even more flavour?
+Want to boost the flavour further?
 Try adding some herbs or citrus fruits.

 Spreading butter on a sandwich can easily provide a quarter of your daily recommended allowance of saturated fat.
 However, if you swap it for a thin spread of puréed avocado, much of that saturated fat will be replaced with the healthier unsaturated kind (which is good for your heart).
 A spread of avocado goes particularly well with tuna or chicken salad fillings.